Voluminous, complex, time-consuming and costly…

 - TestRail is easier to set up for manual testing but is ok for automation as well

-- There is not many cons you could find about this tool, but again, some reviewers find it not intuitive
+- There are not many cons you could find about this tool, but again, some reviewers find it not intuitive

 - Every stakeholder has to be a registered (and often paid) user to see the test results